-Liverpool agree to sign Fulham's Carvalho
+Liverpool fail in Carvalho bid

-Liverpool transfer news: Deal agree for Fulham's Fabio Carvalho
+Liverpool transfer news: Deal for Fulham forward Fabio Carvalho falls down

 Last updated on .From the section Liverpool